Amesbury Abbey (house): Description

 The present house was built in 1834–1840 by architect Thomas Hopper for Sir Edmund Antrobus, who had bought the property in 1825.
 It is constructed on the same foundations as the 1661 house, in a cubic form of Chilmark limestone ashlar with slate roofs.
 It has three storeys and attics, and is described by Historic England as "a grander reinterpretation of its predecessor".
 The main south front has nine bays, of which five sit behind a portico of six composite columns.
 The main entrance was originally on a piano nobile behind the colonnade.

 The building was extended and much altered in 1857–1859 after an 1855 fire, with Hopper again the architect.
 John Belcher criticised the outcome in his 1901 book, particularly the use of rustication on both lower floors, the lack of connection between the portico and the rest of the building, and the use of single sheets of glass in the windows.
 He notes that the original design was crowned by a central cupola.

 20th and 21st centuries

 The architect Detmar Blow made further improvements in 1904.
-The Antrobus family sold the most of the estate's land (including Stonehenge), in several lots in 1915.
+The Antrobus family sold most of the estate's land (including Stonehenge), in several lots in 1915.

 From June 1940, the house was used by Major General Henry Wynter as the administrative headquarters of the Second Australian Imperial Force, which was at first trained to defend Southern England against an expected German invasion.
 They departed for Colchester and then the Middle East in October of that year.

 The house was designated as Grade I listed in 1953 and was converted into flats around 1960.
 It remained in Antrobus ownership until 1979.

 The house, now in 35 acres of parkland, is operated as a care home and nursing home.
 Amesbury Abbey Group has also built houses and apartments near the mansion.